elenanovikova1/Data-Science-Toolkits-UNILU/Milestones/Milestone_01.md

 print("Test loss:", score[0])
 print("Test accuracy:", score[1])
 ```
-Prints loss and accuracy of model.
+Prints loss and accuracy of model tested on the test set.